 You can still catch up and watch the festival here https://goodgrieffest.com/

-Take 10 is a free virtual experience on December 10th where everyone is invited featuring celebrities and unsung heroes, from the well-known to the emerging.
+Take 10 was a free virtual experience held on December 10th 2020 featuring celebrities and unsung heroes, from the well-known to the emerging.

 Together, we will declare a National Day where we celebrate, share stories and openly discuss the hard stuff: caregiving, grief and loss, the end of life, social isolation and mental health.
 We’ll gather in solidarity, find solace in each other and surface solutions.
 It’s our time to embrace the good, the bad, the messy and surprising gift of being alive.